sourcegraph/ghdump/README.md

 counts, we only get the first 1000 repositories with that star count.
 This is fine for now.

-Once you've collected some number of files in `api_response_dump`, run the script to add these repositories to Sourcegraph, ensure they're queued for cloning, and added to the global search
+Once you've collected some number of files in `api_response_dump`, run the script to add these repositories to Sourcegraph (in order of highest star count first), ensure they're queued for cloning, and added to the global search index:
-index:

 ```
 GO111MODULE=off go run main.go add <file_filter_text>
+# Example to add all Python repos: GO111MODULE=off go run main.go add python
 ```

 Once the repositories from a given file in `api_response_dump/` have been added, this script will